A guide to whiplash and insurance implications

 What deductions can be made from a compensation claim?

 Sometimes the insurance provider of the driver you’re claiming against, known as the compensator, will make deductions from your offer.
-Some deductions must be made by law and some will be to do with decisions about liability for the accident.
 For example:

-• Deductions for liability may be made if you’ve confirmed you were not wearing a seatbelt at the time of the accident or because the compensator has not accepted liability in full.
+• Deductions for liability if you’ve confirmed you weren’t wearing a seatbelt at the time of the accident or because the compensator has not accepted liability in full.

 Any deductions and the reason for them should be made clear by the compensator.